MenheraBot/MenheraBot/README.md

  ┃ ┣ 📂DEVELOPER # Only available for the owner
- ┃ ┣ 📂actions # Commands where a user take and action, like hug or kiss ┃ ┣ 📂economy # Every command involving the usage of Estrelinhas (Menhera's currency system) ┃ ┣ 📂fun # Just some random commands to users have fun ┃ ┣ 📂info # Commands that shows some informations about various things ┃ ┣ 📂roleplay # Every command that interacts with the World of Boleham.
+ ┃ ┣ 📂actions # Commands where a user take and action, like hug or kiss ┃ ┣ 📂economy # Every command involving the usage of Estrelinhas (Menhera's currency system) ┃ ┣ 📂fluffety # Every command that interacts with Fluffetys ┃ ┣ 📂fun # Just some random commands to users have fun ┃ ┣ 📂info # Commands that shows some informations about various things ┃ ┣ 📂roleplay # Every command that interacts with the World of Boleham.
 The Roleplay Gaming system.